Robots the size of a human hair cure sick mice -- with bubbles

-New Scientist reports a team from the University of California San Diego used the micromotors to administer a daily dose of antibiotics in the stomachs of mice and found improved results compared to more conventional methods.
+New Scientist reports that a team from the University of California, San Diego used the micromotors to administer a daily dose of antibiotics in the stomachs of mice and found improved results compared with more conventional methods.

 The tiny drug delivery vehicles contain a magnesium core that reacts with gastric acid.
-This generates bubbles which both propel the micromotor around and reduce stomach acid levels so antibiotics aren't destroyed when released.
+This generates bubbles that both propel the micromotor and reduce stomach acid levels so antibiotics aren't destroyed when released.

 Discuss: Robots the size of a human hair cure sick...